Faculty Appointments and Employment

 - Approval of Appointments and Reappointments of Senior School and University Administrators

-- Faculty Members Holding Appointments at Other Institutions
+- Faculty Members Holding Appointments at Other Institutions or Organizations

 - Summer Employment and Appointments